getify/Functional-Light-JS/ch4.md

 compose( compose(fn1,fn2, .. fnN-1), fnN );
 ```

-**Note:** We will cover recursion in deep detail in a later chapter, so if this approach seems confusing, feel free to skip it for now and come back later after having read that chapter.
+**Note:** We will cover recursion in deep detail in Chapter 9, so if this approach seems confusing, feel free to skip it for now and come back later after reading that chapter.

 Here's how we implement	`compose(..)` with recursion: